team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/ambaralla.md

 Fruits can be eaten fresh off the tree.
 For storage, cure green fruits at room temperature for a week to allow them to ripen further.

 ## Storage
-Store ripe fruits in the refrigerator for up to several days.
+Ripe fruit cannot be stored over long periods of time but can be preserved as jam, chutney, sause, etc.

 ## Protecting your plants
 ### Pest control
 **Pest type:**
-- Caribbean fruit fly
-- Scale insects
+- **Caribbean fruit fly:** small and orange brown in colour
+- **Scale insects:** flat and round, red, brown or green coloured insects

 **Symptoms:**
-- **Caribbean fruit fly:** Holes in fruits
+- **Caribbean fruit fly:** Lays eggs in fruit resulting in little holes
-- **Scale insects:** sticky honeydew on leaves
+- **Scale insects:** sticky honeydew on leaves that causes black sooty mold to cover the leaf

 **Control method:**
-- Bag the fruit on the tree for protection
+- **Caribbean fruit fly:** Bag the fruit on the tree for protection
-- Spray oil
+- **Scale insects:** Spray oil

 ### Disease Control
 **Disease type:**
-- Fusarium wilt (_Fusarium oxysporum_)
-- Anthracnose
+- **Root rot:** Occurs through overwatering and planting in soil that doesn't drain well
+- **Fruit rot:** Caused by fruit flies wounding the fruit.

 **Symptoms:**
-- **Fusarium wilt:** Wilted leaves and branches
+- **Root rot:** Wilting
-- **Anthracnose:** Dark spots on fruits
+- **Fruit rot:** Dark spots on fruits

 **Management:**
-Avoid overhead irrigation, remove infected plant material, and use fungicides as a last resort.
+- **Root rot:** Avoid overhead irrigation, follow proper planting instructions, and bag the fruits on the tree for extra protection.
+- **Fruit rot:** Bag the fruits on the tree for extra protection.

 ## Difficulty Rating
 ### Low country wet zone (Difficulty: 6/10)